ergo-services/ergo/docs/extra-library/registrars/etcd-client.md

 * `Node` - The name of the node where the application is loaded or running
 * `Weight` - The weight assigned to the application in `gen.ApplicationSpec`
 * `Mode` - The application's startup mode (`gen.ApplicationModeTemporary`, `gen.ApplicationModePermanent`, `gen.ApplicationModeTransient`)
+* `Tags` - The labels assigned to this instance, for selecting between deployments (blue/green, canary, maintenance)
 * `State` - The current state of the application (`gen.ApplicationStateLoaded`, `gen.ApplicationStateInitializing`, `gen.ApplicationStateRunning`, `gen.ApplicationStateStopping`)
+* `Version` - The version from the application's `gen.ApplicationSpec`, so instances running different releases are distinguishable

 You can access the `gen.Resolver` interface using the `Resolver` method from the `gen.Registrar` interface: